-Reflux is blamed for a lot of unsettled baby behaviour.
+Reflux is blamed for a lot of unsettled baby behavior.
 In fact, reflux and colic are often attributed as being the main reasons for crying in otherwise healthy, thriving young babies.

 Given that reflux is so common - most newborns experience reflux - why does it happen?
 The answer lies in gut immaturity.
 The sphincter at the end of the oesophagus (food pipe) should be tight to keep milk within the stomach.
 But in newborns this valve can be loose.